 Thursday, March 19, 2009

 Wesley was born in the United States and left Detroit to move to Israel in 1955.
-He currently lives in Jaffa ("Yafa" is the Arabic transliteration).
+He currently lives in Yafa, a.k.a Jaffa.
 Dr. Wesley has written a book entitled State Practices and Zionist Images: Shaping Economic Development in Arab Towns in Israel (Berghahn Books, 2006) and he is currently on a US book tour

 The IATF bills itself as a "diverse, broad-based coalition composed of 80 North American Jewish organizations, foundations, federations and private philanthropists, who are committed to the welfare of Israel and support the Jewish state's right to a secure and peaceful existence."
 It counts Abraham Foxman as one of its more infamous Executive Committee members.
 The rest of the IATF's leadership reads like a Who's Who of American Jewish Zionism.